-A Mac you buy for education will provide you with support throughout the entire course and will likely be a computer you’ll want to (and be able to) carry on using long after you graduate.
+A Mac you buy for education will provide you with support throughout your entire course and will likely be a computer you’ll want to (and be able to) carry on using long after you graduate.

 Choosing the best Mac for college depends on the kind of student you are, the type of assignments you get, and your general expectations from a computer.

-If you are studying a technically demanding major such as photography, coding, music production, or filming, we recommend you look for the best Mac for your profession — not just a laptop for a student.
+As we previously mentioned, the choice of the best Mac for school depends on your major.
+If you’re studying a technically demanding major such as photography, coding, music production, or filming, we recommend you look for the best Mac for your profession — not just a laptop for a student.
 You will need this device beyond your graduation as a tool to complete assignments at work.

 On the other hand, students that aren’t embarking on a creative specialization don’t need their computer to have that much power.
 Instead, you should look for a light and small device that you can easily carry around and show presentations whenever you need it.

-MacBook Air for studying
+MacBook Air (2020) — best for portability

 If you ever need to charge your phone with the laptop, connect an external drive, printer, or mouse, Air has two external Thunderbolt 3 ports.
-And, the final touch for environmentally-conscious people — it’s made out of 100% recycled aluminum and at least 35% recycled plastic.
+And the final touch for environmentally conscious people: it’s made out of 100% recycled aluminum and at least 35% recycled plastic.

 |13-inch MacBook Air (2020) Specs|